Enter for the aesthetic, stay for the food

 Modern architectural aspects are used as the basis for the design concepts.
 An old Chinese town was relocated into the city’s core after two years of work to make the concept a reality.

-2. ëlgr Restaurant
+2. ëlgr Restaurant, South Africa

 ëlgr from the Old Norse language for moose is a homage to the owner’s Swedish ancestry.
 The Scandinavian interior with hints of modern geometry offers a calming air to its patrons as it merges wood and metal materials in calming accents such as sage green, charcoal and black hues.
 Different dining areas integrated inside the restaurant boost the already strikingly beautiful outside.
 Diners are enticed further into the darker interior of the restaurant past exquisitely set tables with slate dinnerware until they emerge onto a courtyard with a bar, corner couch, café seats and tables, and a pizza oven that is filled with light and plants.
 There is a location with leather banquettes and aesthetically pleasing curated displays that is right off the street and has plenty of sunlight.
 Urban, gregarious, and very beautiful.

 The tiled columns are accentuated by creative elaboration that blends natural shapes with something a little more lovely.
-A portion of the space has red brick brickwork combined with olive paneled wall cladding, dark wood flooring, and multiple gold accents, producing a unique combination of how the different media may be employed. a creative restaurant menu that offers mouthwatering South African cuisine.
+A portion of the space has red brick brickwork combined with olive panelled wall cladding, dark wood flooring, and multiple gold accents, producing a unique combination of how the different media may be employed. a creative restaurant menu that offers mouthwatering South African cuisine.

 Utilizing light and space, the design employs open shelves to allow light and visual continuity.
-The open shelves are securely held by floor to ceiling metal stilts harnessed on the ceiling and securely anchored down creating ample space for display.
+The open shelves are securely held by floor-to-ceiling metal stilts harnessed on the ceiling and securely anchored down creating ample space for display.

 Dubai.
 Paul Bishop founded the business in 2004, and since then it has created cutting-edge interiors both domestically and abroad.
 The company has built up a fantastic portfolio of Commercial, Hospitality, Retail, and Residential projects through referrals, repeat business, and recommendations, which is a true testament to its abilities.
 Our success is largely attributable to the dedication and care put into every task completed.